 Internal Medicine Residency Program

-The mission of the Internal Medicine division is to provide cancer patients with the full spectrum of evidence-based cancer and internal medicine care including treatment, supportive care and prevention.
+The Internal Medicine division provides cancer patients with the full spectrum of evidence-based cancer and internal medicine diagnostic evaluations, treatments, supportive care and prevention.

 Onco-Medicine Care of the Cancer Patient

 We provide patients with onco-medicine care – a term coined by by Division Head David J. Tweardy, M.D., upon his arrival to the division in 2014 to emphasize the uniqueness of the internal medicine care our providers give to cancer patients.

 With new advances in cancer therapeutics and the accompanying side effects, there is a growing need for expert onco-medicine care.